Topics Blockchain

 • Blockchain scalability refers to a network’s ability to handle a growing number of transactions without compromising speed, cost, security or decentralization.

-• Key approaches to improving scalability include Layer 1 consensus upgrades, parallelized processing through sharding, Layer 2 solutions such as sidechains and rollups, ecosystems of interoperable chains and modular blockchain architectures.
+• Key approaches to improving scalability include modular architectures, parallelized execution, sharding, Layer 2 rollups and platform-specific implementations, such as Ethereum’s proto-danksharding and Solana’s Firedancer.

 What is blockchain scalability?

-Blockchain is a type of decentralized digital ledger that records transactions securely and transparently without relying on a central authority.
+Blockchain is a decentralized digital ledger that records transactions securely and transparently without a central authority.
 When Bitcoin (BTC) was launched in 2009, it marked the arrival of the first viable decentralized network secured by cryptography, enabling peer-to-peer digital currency transfers.
-While Bitcoin's decentralized model was a revolutionary concept, it quickly became clear that the blockchain was capable of handling only about seven transactions per second (TPS), and was thus limited in scalability as compared to traditional enterprise-grade Web 2.0 systems.
+While Bitcoin's decentralized model was a revolutionary concept, it quickly became clear that its blockchain could handle only about seven transactions per second (TPS).
+Thus, it was limited in scalability as compared to traditional enterprise-grade Web 2.0 systems.

-In this context, blockchain scalability refers to a network’s ability to increase transaction throughput while maintaining speed and security.
-TPS is a key metric used to measure this capacity, showing how many transactions can be handled each second at the network-wide level.
+In this context, blockchain scalability refers to a network's ability to increase transaction throughput while maintaining speed and security.
+TPS is a key metric used to measure this capacity, indicating how many transactions can be processed per second at the network level.
 Higher TPS allows a blockchain to support more users and applications without bottlenecks or excessive costs.

 The challenge of achieving scalability on blockchain is tied to what is known as the blockchain trilemma.
-This concept highlights the difficulty of simultaneously optimizing the three core properties of blockchains: decentralization, security and scalability.
-Improving one or two often requires trade-offs that reduce the third.
+This concept highlights the historic difficulty of simultaneously optimizing the three core properties of blockchains: decentralization, security and scalability.
+In traditional monolithic blockchain designs, improving one or two of these parameters often requires trade-offs that reduce the third.
 For example, increasing TPS by centralizing control can compromise decentralization and security.

 Recent blockchain development